justinm/backbone-staterouter/README.md

-## backbone-viewstate
+## backbone-staterouter

-The backbone-viewstate library allows for backbone apps to easily allow for multiple entry points into the application.
+The backbone-staterouter library allows for backbone apps to easily allow for multiple entry points into the application.
 This is possible by tieing views to states.

 ### Requirements
 * BackboneJS